 On August 2, 2021, we completed our IPO and issued and sold 10,612,500 shares of Class A and 600,000 shares of Class B common stock at a public offering price of \$17.00 per share, inclusive of 1,462,500 shares of Class A common stock pursuant to the full exercise of the underwriters' option to purchase additional shares.
-Certain holders of more than 5% of our voting securities and their affiliates purchased an aggregate of 600,000 shares of our Class B common stock in our IPO.
+Certain holders of more than 5% of our voting securities and their affiliates purchased shares of our Class A common stock and Class B common stock in our IPO.
 Each of those purchases was made through the underwriters at our IPO price.
-The following table sets forth the number of shares of our common stock purchased by holders of more than 5% of our voting securities and the aggregate purchase price paid for such shares.
+The following table sets forth the number of shares of our Class A and Class B common stock purchased by holders of more than 5% of our voting securities and their affiliates and the aggregate purchase price paid for such shares.